Baby Looney Tunes

 Baby Looney Tunes is an American animated television series depicting toddler versions of several Looney Tunes characters.
 It was produced by Warner Bros.
 Animation as its first preschool animated series.
 The series focused on real world problems and morals that children may relate to, such as sharing, understanding emotions, and playing with others.
 The Looney Tunes babies first live with Granny, but starting in the fourth season, were cared for by babysitter Floyd, Granny's nephew.

 The show premiered as a full series on September 16, 2002, and ran on WB stations from 2002 to 2003.
 The show moved to Cartoon Network in 2002 (by following suit nine days later on September 16) where it remained until ending on April 20, 2005.
-It aired in reruns on Cartoon Network and also on Boomerang from 2005 to 2009, and again from 2015 to 2016.
-Reruns on Boomerang continued for some time until mid-2020.
+It aired in reruns on Cartoon Network and also on Boomerang from 2005 to 2009, and again from 2015 to 2016, and has since been added back to their lineup.
 53 episodes were produced.